jankaWIS/FMP_paper/README.md

-# _Behavioural separation of face memory and face perception_: Codes and data to the article
+# _Behavioural separation of face memory and face perception_: Codes and data for the article

 ### Citation